HenrikRian/Bachelor-KM-OpenBridge-2023/README.md

 4. Remove unnecessary code, but keep the copyright header.
 Make sure that the tests are still running.
 For instance remove `aria` and `role`.
 5. Stylesheets should be implemented in the `scss/` project not in the components.

+# Development of Openbridge Components from Westcon repo
+Westcon made an Angular implementation very early.
+It follows another structure.
+It can be used as basis for development of new components.
+1. Copy code from the Westcon repo.
+2.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.